V-Nilsson/Portfolio-Victor-Nilsson/README.md

 As a part of the webdevelopment course we had a 4 week group project, working agile with the SCRUM framework.
 This is the result: https://github.com/YamenITHS/FrolundaArcade

-Currently I am an Intern at Jelly Hive.
-The work is mostly creating endpoints in the API and creating Unit Tests and Integration Test with XUnit.
-I am working with frameworks such as NSubstitute, AutoFixture, FluentAssertions, AutoFac, Automapper